 4. Grow your own fresh sprouts.

-That’s a steal!
-Growing your own sprouts is super simple, too.
 Want to flex your green thumb?
-Check out my recent tutorial detailing the 6 easy steps to grow your own healthy sprouts and lots of other helpful info like where to buy sprouting seeds.
+Check out my tutorial detailing the 5 easy steps to grow your own healthy sprouts.
+You’ll also lots of other helpful info like where to buy sprouting seeds.

 5. Avoid the coffee chains and make your own gourmet coffee at home.

-If you’re a coffee drinker and flavoured coffees are your gig, it’s much cheaper and healthier to make your own.
+If you’re a coffee drinker and flavoured coffees are your fav, it’s much cheaper and healthier to make your own.
 Try adding a stick of cinnamon or a vanilla bean to your coffee grounds for a special breakfast treat.

 Hopefully these ideas inspire you (and help convince you!) that you can eat healthy on a budget.